rpedgeco/linux/Documentation/x86/cet.rst

     are ignored.
 The mask is ORed with the existing value.
 So any feature bits set here cannot be enabled or disabled afterwards.

+arch_prctl(ARCH_CET_UNLOCK, unsigned int features)
+    Unlock features. 'features' is a mask of all features to unlock.
+All bits set are processed, unset bits are ignored.

 The return values are as following:
     On success, return 0.
 On error, errno can be::